 Now, this does not mean the end of influencer marketing but rather that PR professionals will carefully measure these collaborations and pay according to these results.

-5. Focusing on Fewer Views and More Interaction
+5. Focusing Less on Views and More on Engagement